Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-The company must have a business address and bear the costs of this office.
-The Limited Şirket must hold an annual shareholders’ meeting and bear the related costs, and the company books must be notarized at the beginning of each financial year.
+The company must have a business address at its cost.
+The Limited Şirket must hold an annual shareholders' meeting at its cost, and the company books must be notarised at the beginning of each financial year.
 The company must also pay a yearly membership fee to the relevant Chamber of Commerce, as well as pay all corporate and other applicable taxes.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).